The red-colored rock horn of Boston Peak juts out of a cloud bank

 Area: North Cascades National Park

-Starting & Ending Point: Eldorado Trailhead parking lot (Cascade River Road closure gate)
+Starting & Ending Point: Eldorado Trailhead parking lot on Cascade River Road (Elev.
+2200 feet)

-Way Points: North Fork Cascade River Vehicle Bridge & Cascade Pass Trailhead (bike ride & bike push); Cascade Pass & Sahale Arm & Sahale Camp (trail hike); Sahale Glacier & Sahale Peak Notch & Boston–Sahale Saddle (snow climb & rock scramble)
+Way Points: North Fork Cascade River Vehicle Bridge & Cascade Pass Trailhead (bike ride & bike push); Cascade Pass & Sahale Arm & Sahale Camp (trail hike); Sahale Glacier & Sahale Peak Notch & Boston–Sahale Saddle & Boston Peak summit (snow climb & rock scramble & rock climb)

 Approximate Stats: 22 miles traveled (6 miles on bike + 16 miles on foot); 7700 feet gained & lost; 9.3 hours up; 5.5 hours down.